 “You will see a royal city, perched into an alpine hill, superb for men and walls, whose very aspect indicates it as Sea Lady: Genoa!…” Francesco Petrarca, 1358.

-Oh yes, Petrarch was right, with this sentence, I think he had already caught 700 years ago, the essence of Genoa city!
+Oh yes, Petrarch was right, with this sentence, we think he had already caught 700 years ago, the essence of Genoa city!

 Genoa historical center inspires us every day!